Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### changeData()
 The issuer of the bounty can change the data (and requirements for acceptance) at any time while it is in `Draft` stage.
+This is not allowed when the bounty is in the `Active` or `Dead` stage.
 ```
 function changeData(string _newData)
     public